bgord/knowledge/web-workers.md

 dedicated worker - a web worker for a page, killed after closing the tab shared worker - a web worker that can communicate with more than 1 page (limited due to browser implementations)

 ---

-**What's a difference between service and web worker?**

-Service workers can survive after a tab is closed.

----